-As a former "Class Clown from the 1900's" Christina "Ellavation" Wilson aka "Ella the Spella the Phenomenal Storytella" realized her ability to entertain, through quick wit and a creative thought process.
-Whether standing in the grocery store, retail or even the unemployment line, yes, she's been in all of them at some point of her journey, nonetheless; she has always used her southern mannerism, unique sense of humor and her gift of spelling to connect with audiences and complete strangers alike.
+As a former "Class Clown from the 1900's," she realized her ability to entertain, through quick wit and a creative thought process.
+Whether standing in the grocery store, retail or even the unemployment line, yes, she's been in all of them at some point of her journey, nonetheless; she has always used her southern mannerism, unique sense of humor and her gift of spelling to connect with audiences and complete strangers a-l-i-k-e.

-You might find her at the mall, bellowing an off the cuff jingle for a free Cinnabunn or strolling the aisle at Costco after Sunday services, accumulating enough mini samples to make up a meal.
-She has been known for putting a "trick or treat" on her audiences; usually sharing the tricks with her audiences while consuming all the treats for herself!
-Those clever techniques not only gained her a plethora of free samples and a few giggles from innocent bystanders, but she also acquired a few unintended inches around the waistline as well.
+You might find her at the mall, bellowing an off the cuff jingle for a free Cinnabon or strolling the aisle at Costco after Sunday services, accumulating enough mini-samples to make up a meal.
+She has been known for putting a "trick or treat" on her audiences; usually sharing the tricks, while consuming all the treats for herself!
+Those clever techniques not only gained her a plethora of free samples and a few giggles from innocent bystanders, but she also acquired a few unintended inches around the waistline as well!

-Many have asked how she derived at the stage name Ellavation?
-And she recalls: "It was a week night back
+Many have asked how she derived at the stage name Ellavation and in her most animated, storytelling ability, she recalls: an evening

-The bible says, a cheerful heart is good medicine... the best part is, there's no prescription or deductible required, however; there may sometimes be a small "co-pay required, but it will pay-off in the long run!
+The bible says, a cheerful heart is good medicine... the best part is, there are no prescriptions, deductibles or co-pays required, however!